European shares fall as worries over Greece offset M&A fever

 helped driven European shares higher.
 However, it wasn't enough

-did not reach a deal with its creditors by the end of the month.
+default if it did not reach a deal with its creditors by the end

 Greece denied the Financial Times report and said the